monoid/splitar/README.md

-# Content-aware splitting of tar archive
+# Content-aware splitting of tar archives

-`splitar` splits large tar archive, writing each volume as an independent tar archive, never splitting archive in the middle of a file.
+`splitar` splits large tar archive, writing each volume as an independent tar archive, never splitting it in the middle of a file.

 `splitar` works in a streaming fashion, never loading into the memory more than necessary.